elbrant/LandingPage/README.md

 # LandingPage
-# Landing Page Assignment, The Odin Project
-# 2023JAN14
-# as interpreted by elBrant of elBrant designs
+ The Odin Project Landing Page Assignment, 2023JAN14, as interpreted by elBrant of elBrant designs